 Urban Vision Partnership Ltd are not responsible for the accuracy of information provided by the Statutory Undertakers who provide details on proposed or existing street works which appear on this website.

-You can use our interactive maps to view all the street works in the city.
+You can use the interactive map produced by Transport for Greater Manchester to view all the street works in the city.